-Anyone living in Darmstadt or visiting the city is likely to know about Luisenplatz.
+Anyone living in Darmstadt, Germany or visiting the city is likely to know about Luisenplatz.
 Luisenplatz is the central market square in Darmstadt and houses many prominent offices, shops, cafes, restaurants, and other utility services.
-People living near the city center come here for their shopping needs, to catch up with friends at a cafe, and to visit fests in and around the area.
+People living near the city centre come here for their shopping needs, to catch up with friends at a cafe, and to visit fests in and around the area.

 Why is Luisenplatz called Luisenplatz?

 Luisenplatz is named after the Grand Duchess Luise of Hesse-Darmstadt .
 She was the wife of Ludwig I, the first Grand Duke of Hessen and Rhein.